PlatformAwareProgramming/CloudClusters.jl/README.md

 ### Cloud providers' credentials

-Even though _CloudClusters.jl_ currently only supports AWS EC2, future versions plan to support multiple IaaS cloud providers.
-It assumes that the user has properly configured the environment for the credentials to access the services of each provider.
+Even though _CloudClusters.jl_ currently only supports AWS EC2, it plans to support multiple IaaS cloud providers in the future.

+_CloudClusters.jl_ assumes that the user has properly configured the environment with their credentials to access the services of each provider they intend to use.
-### Multilevel extension for _Distributed.jl_

-For creating ___manager-workers___ clusters, the multilevel extension of _Distributed.jl_ is necessary, but only for the access node of the cluster, where the so-called _driver processes_, launched by the master process at the REPL/program and responsible for launching the worker processes across computing nodes of the cluster, will be running.

-So, only users who need to develop customized images to instantiate cluster nodes must be concerned with adapting the Julia installation for the extended _Distributed.jl_ version, and only if an image is intended to be used for master nodes of ___manager-workers___ clusters.

-> [!NOTE]
-> The multilevel extension to _Distributed.jl_ is hosted at https://github.com/PlatformAwareProgramming/Distributed.jl, as a fork of [the original _Distributed.jl_ repository](https://github.com/JuliaLang/Distributed.jl).
-The README of _Distributed.jl_ explains [how to use development versions in a current Julia installation](https://github.com/JuliaLang/Distributed.jl#using-development-versions-of-this-package).
-In case of difficulties, the user may contact the developers of _CloudClusters.jl_.
-For more information about the multilevel extension of _Distributed.jl_, read the SSCAD'2024 paper [Towards multicluster computations with Julia](https://sol.sbc.org.br/index.php/sscad/article/view/31004).

-### CCconfig.toml
+### The configuration file (_CCconfig.toml_)

 # Tutorial